fenomas/param-enveloper/README.md

 ## param-enveloper

 ----

-Finally, a sane way to do complex envelopes in Web Audio.
+Hey look, finally a sane way to automate parameters in Web Audio.

 This is a small library for automating changes to a Web Audio [AudioParam](https://developer.mozilla.org/en-US/docs/Web/API/AudioParam)